InterviewStack.io LogoInterviewStack.io

 Domain and Product Technical Knowledge Questions

-Evaluation of deep, domain specific technical knowledge relevant to the team, product, or role.
-Candidates should demonstrate subject matter expertise in the relevant problem space and be able to explain core concepts, architectures, algorithms, and practical engineering trade offs.
-Example domains include recommendation systems, data platform engineering, security, and analytics, as well as platform areas such as application programming interface platform management, developer experience, deployment orchestration, infrastructure and reliability, and observability.
-Expect questions on domain specific algorithms, data pipelines, real time versus batch trade offs, feature stores, data governance, versioning strategies, integration patterns, common customer use cases, and typical product pain points.
-For product focused roles, be prepared to explain core product features, typical customer workflows, integration points, and how domain constraints influence product decisions.
-For role or platform focused discussions, describe how the domain shapes responsibilities, challenges, and priorities and outline approaches to initial discovery, diagnosis, and early improvements.
-This topic tests both conceptual depth and the ability to map domain knowledge to concrete product and engineering decisions.
+Evaluation of deep, domain specific technical knowledge relevant to the candidate's own team, product, or problem space, whatever that domain is.
+Candidates should demonstrate subject matter expertise in their problem space and be able to explain core concepts, architectures or system designs, domain specific algorithms or methods, and practical trade offs.
+The specific domain varies by role and industry: it might be recommendation systems and data platforms for a tech company, claims and underwriting systems for insurance, supply chain and logistics platforms, payment and settlement rails for fintech, clinical or health record systems for healthcare, or content and production pipelines for media.
+Expect questions on domain specific data flows and integration patterns, versioning and change management strategies, common customer or user workflows, typical pain points in that domain, and how domain constraints shape day to day priorities and decisions.
+For product facing roles, be ready to explain core product features, typical customer workflows, integration points, and how domain constraints influence product decisions.
+For engineering, platform, or delivery focused roles, describe how the domain shapes responsibilities and challenges, and outline an approach to initial discovery, diagnosis, and early improvements when picking up an unfamiliar part of that domain.
+This topic tests both conceptual depth in the candidate's actual domain and the ability to map that domain knowledge to concrete product and engineering decisions.

 MediumTechnical